-According to several sources, Kim Jong-un and his advisors were thrown off balance by the blowback from the Ri Yong-ho purge.
+50 According to several sources, Kim Jong-un and his advisors were thrown off balance by the blowback from the Ri Yong-ho purge.
 This accounts for the lack of follow-through with the June Economic Measures in 2012 and the spike in references to the "Military First Policy" in the North Korean media.
-Since Ri Yong-ho's dismissal, one source notes that the Party's control over the high command has become much stricter.
 See Chong Song-chang, DPRK Leadership Under Kim Jong-un (Seoul: Sejong Institute, 2012).